davide-marino00/PBI_DOCS/refac.md

 			        ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])
 			    )
 ```
 - **DAX Explanation (Generated):** This DAX expression calculates the difference between two values related to hours tracked for employees.
-Here's a breakdown of what it does in simple business terms:
+Here’s a breakdown of what it does in simple business terms:

-1. **Total Hours Tracked**: The measure starts with `[TotalHoursTracked]`, which represents the total number of hours that have been logged or tracked for a specific employee or group of employees.
+1. **[TotalHoursTracked]**: This part represents the total number of hours that have been tracked for a specific employee or a group of employees.
+It is a measure that sums up all the hours recorded.

-2. **Maximum Hours Per Week**: The expression then calculates the maximum number of hours that have been recorded per week for each employee.
-This is done using the `CALCULATE` function combined with `MAXX` and `DISTINCT`.
+2. **CALCULATE Function**: This function modifies the context in which data is evaluated.
+In this case, it is used to find a specific value related to hours worked.

-   - `DISTINCT(vw_Timesheet[HoursPerWeek])` creates a list of unique weekly hours recorded.
+3. **MAXX and DISTINCT**: Inside the CALCULATE function, the expression uses MAXX to find the maximum value of hours worked per week from a distinct list of hours recorded in the `vw_Timesheet` table.
+This means it looks at all the unique weekly hours logged and identifies the highest number of hours worked in any week.

-   - `MAXX` then finds the highest value from this list, which gives the maximum hours worked in any single week for that employee.
+4. **ALLEXCEPT**: This part of the expression ensures that the calculation of the maximum weekly hours is done while keeping the context of the specific employee (identified by `EmployeeID`).
+It removes any other filters that might affect the calculation, focusing solely on the hours for that employee.

-3. **Filtering by Employee**: The `ALLEXCEPT` function is used to ensure that the calculation of maximum hours is done only for the specific employee identified by `EmployeeID`.
-This means that the maximum hours are calculated without considering other filters that might be applied to the data, except for the employee filter.
+5. **Final Calculation**: The overall expression subtracts the maximum weekly hours (calculated in the previous step) from the total hours tracked.

-4. **Calculating the Difference**: Finally, the expression subtracts the maximum hours per week (calculated in the previous step) from the total hours tracked.
-This gives the result of how many hours were tracked beyond the maximum weekly hours recorded for that employee.
+### What It Achieves:
 In summary, this DAX measure calculates how many hours an employee has tracked beyond their maximum recorded hours in any single week.
-This can help in understanding if an employee is consistently working more hours than their typical workload.
+If the result is positive, it indicates that the employee has worked more hours than their highest weekly average.
+If it’s zero or negative, it means they have not exceeded their maximum weekly hours.
+This can help in understanding employee workload and tracking overtime or productivity.

 **`trackedDiff2`**